Thrive

-If you’re a smoker, perhaps you’ve always intended to stop ‘one day’ but have never quite got around to it.
-Or maybe you’ve never had enough incentive to make that leap.
+If you smoke, perhaps you’ve always intended to stop ‘one day’ but have never quite got around to it.
 If you’re preparing to go into hospital for an operation or medical procedure, there is no better time to quit.
 Smoking increases many of the risks of undergoing surgery.
-Giving up will increase your chances of a better outcome from your operation, and protect your health into the future.
+Giving up will increase your chances of a better outcome from your operation and protect your health into the future.

 All types of surgery carry some level of risk.
 But if you smoke, you’re more likely to suffer a range of complications both during and after surgery.
-In fact, the risks from smoking can be so great that in some instances, surgeons won’t carry out a procedure until the patient is able to stop smoking.
+In some instances, surgery will not go ahead until the patient is able to stop smoking.
 If you smoke, you’re more likely to:

 - get infections after surgery